Code examples: code/ Practice project: Project 04. Runtime feedback and scope control

 - Verification command must pass before marking as passing

 Each feature item should be scoped to "completable in one session."
 Too broad and it won't finish; too narrow and the management overhead grows.
 "User can add items to cart" is good granularity.
 "Implement the shopping cart" is too broad.
 "Create the name field on the Cart model" is too narrow.
+Like cutting a steak — not the whole piece, and not ground meat.

 Real-World Case